hurlybird/Duck/README.md

 ## Development Status

-The library is effectively (though not officially) version 1.0.
-The majority of the changes happening right now involve filling in gaps and tweaking to match expected/intuitive use in real use cases.
+The latest stable version is 1.0.

+The majority of the changes happening on the development branch involve filling in gaps and tweaking to match expected/intuitive use.
+None of this should cause widespread incompatibilites for the foreseeable future.

-That being said, the code should be considered *experimental* until it's undergone more exhaustive testing in real-world use--particularly regarding thread safety.
+***While Duck is being actively used in several applications, the code has not undergone exhaustive testing in real-world situations, particularly regarding security and thread safety.***

 ## Building